Updated April 2017

 - At all statewide TSBVI functions

-- Texas Fellows Application
+- Texas Fellows Application (Word or PDF)

-- Texas Fellows Flyer
+- Get additional information about Texas Fellows

 Individuals are assigned a mentor when they are hired by a school district as a TVI or COMS.
 The mentor relationship continues through the protégé’s practicum/internship period and extends one year beyond certification as a VI professional in Texas schools.